changesets/changesets/docs/snapshot-releases.md

 ## Publishing your packages

-After running version, you can use the `changeset publish --tag bulbasaur` command to releases the packages.
+After running the `yarn changeset version` command, you can use the `changeset publish --tag bulbasaur` command to releases the packages.
 By using the `--tag` flag, you will not add it to the `latest` flag on npm.
 This is REALLY IMPORTANT because if you do not include a tag, people installing your package using `yarn add your-package-name` will install the snapshot version.

 ## Using a snapshot version